telerik/winforms-docs/controls/aiprompt/views.md

 ## More Actions view

-The More actions view is an additional view in the toolbar that will display further actions defined by the user.
-This view is repsented by a __AIPromptMoreActionsView__.
+The More Actions View is an additional view in the toolbar that will display further actions defined by the user.
+This view is represented by a __AIPromptMoreActionsView__.
 It uses __RadAIPromptMoreActionsItem__ which can be added to __RadAIPrompt.Items__ collection. __RadAIPromptMoreActionsItem__ offers:
 * __ItemText__: Gets or sets the text of the item in the toolbar.
-* __ItemSvgImage__: Gets or sets the Svg image of the item in the toolbar.
+* __ItemSvgImage__: Gets or sets the SVG image of the item in the toolbar.
 * __ItemImage__: Gets or sets the image of the item in the toolbar.

 The following code snippet demonstrates how to add __RadAIPromptMoreActionsItem__ to __AIPromptMoreActionsView__: